For everyone’s safety and enjoyment, you must follow these rules and regulations.

 - If you have a canoe, kayak, paddleboat or rowboat, you must also have either an Illinois Department of Natural Resources water usage stamp or IDNR registration affixed to the bow.
 If your watercraft has a motor, you must have an IDNR registration.

 - You can only boat on four forest preserve lakes: Silver Lake at Blackwell, Round Meadow Lake at Hidden Lake, Mallard Lake at Mallard Lake and Deep Quarry Lake at West Branch.
 You must be off the water by sunset and can only boat on Silver Lake March 1 – Nov.
 30.

 - Your watercraft must be under 20 feet long.
-Boats, canoes, kayaks, multichambered inflatables with factory-installed hardened floors and transoms, and paddleboats with foot wells are allowed on all four lakes.
+Boats, canoes, kayaks, multichambered inflatables with factory-installed hardened floors and transoms, and paddle boats with foot wells are allowed on all four lakes.
 Sailboats are only allowed on Silver Lake.
-Sailboards or surfboards (floating devices without foot wells or railings), paddle boards, rafts, pontoons, or pontoon-like paddleboats are not allowed on any lake.
+Sailboards or surfboards (floating devices without foot wells or railings), rafts, pontoons, or pontoon-like paddle boats are not allowed on any lake.

 - Your watercraft must be nongasoline-powered.
-You can use a boat with an attached gas motor but must tilt the motor in the upright position and remove all fuel tanks and fuel lines.
+You can use a boat with an attached gas motor, however, if you tilt it in the upright position and remove all fuel tanks and fuel lines.

 - You cannot race, tilt canoes, have boating contests, conduct training procedures, or enter the water from your watercraft.